jroth01/auth-service/README.md

 # Purpose
 My goals for this project are:
--build a simple and flexible authentication service from scratch -practice relational db schema design
+- build a simple and flexible authentication service from scratch
+- practice relational db schema design
--safely set up db migration with Sequelize
+- safely set up db migration with Sequelize
--become more familiar with JWT vs opaque tokens -evaluate authentication security
+- become more familiar with JWT vs opaque tokens
+- evaluate authentication security

 # Features
 Support for accounts with many users that can have different roles